Electronic timestamping: definition and use

 Timestamping proves two things:

-- Existence: the document existed at date T
+- Existence: the document existed on date T

 How to verify a timestamp

-Adobe Reader → signature properties → timestamping authority details.
+Adobe Reader → signature properties → timestamp details.
 Displays TSA name, exact date, validity status.
 Tools such as pdfsig allow command-line verification.

 How Certyneo helps you

-All Certyneo signatures include timestamping in PAdES format.
-For cases requiring qualified timestamping, we interface with European eIDAS-qualified TSAs.
+All Certyneo signatures include a timestamp in PAdES format.
+For cases requiring qualified timestamping, we interface with eIDAS-qualified European TSAs.

 FAQ